francisco-rojas/elasticsearch-ruby/elasticsearch-transport/README.md

 for various client and server errors, as well as unsuccessful HTTP responses, making it possible to `rescue` specific exceptions with desired granularity.

-The highest-level exception is {Elasticsearch::Transport::Transport::Error}
+The highest-level exception is {LegacyElasticsearch::Transport::Transport::Error}
 and will be raised for any generic client *or* server errors.

-{Elasticsearch::Transport::Transport::ServerError} will be raised for server errors only.
+{LegacyElasticsearch::Transport::Transport::ServerError} will be raised for server errors only.

-As an example for response-specific errors, a `404` response status will raise an {Elasticsearch::Transport::Transport::Errors::NotFound} exception.
+As an example for response-specific errors, a `404` response status will raise an {LegacyElasticsearch::Transport::Transport::Errors::NotFound} exception.

-Finally, {Elasticsearch::Transport::Transport::SnifferTimeoutError} will be raised when connection reloading ("sniffing") times out.
+Finally, {LegacyElasticsearch::Transport::Transport::SnifferTimeoutError} will be raised when connection reloading ("sniffing") times out.

 ## Development and Community